 For those that present with a SDH following a fall, they should also be investigated for potential underlying reasons for falls.
 This can often require a multidisciplinary approach, with input from geriatricians, physiotherapists, and occupational therapists as required.

-Management should be based on the size and on clinical features.
+Management should be based on the size and clinical features, and indeed not all cases require surgery.
 Conservative management is generally appropriate for small acute SDH that do not cause significant midline shift or cisternal encroachment without any significant neurologic impairment.

 Complications following a SDH include cerebral oedema and raised ICP, seizures, herniation, persistent vegetative state, and permanent neurological or cognitive deficits.
 There is also an increased risk of recurrent haematoma formation following an initial SDH.